AWS EKS

 If you wish to customize further, Posit provides examples of how to modify the Posit Helm charts in the Posit Helm Charts guide.

-To use this architecture, a minimum of two images will be needed: one for the Workbench nodes and one for starting sessions.
+To use this architecture, a minimum of three images will be needed: one for the Workbench nodes, one for starting sessions, and one for the session init container.
 Administrators may choose to create additional images for sessions that have different combinations of R, Python, or other dependencies.
 For more information about configuring multiple session images, see the launcher-sessions-container-image

 options in the Launcher Configuration chapter.